Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 **NOTE:** For now, only filtering by `exchangeFileUrn` and `exchangeFileVersionUrn` attributes is allowed, but later, it will be extended to all attributes and components, opening the path forward to workflows like "Give me all exchanges created using this `sourceVersionUrn`."

--  `components` holds more complex schema-based properties.
+-  `components` are more complex schema-based properties.
 In the above payload, you can notice that it contains three properties like the following:

     1. `autodesk.fdx:source.acc-1.0.0`, holding the information about the URN, version, and location of the source file used to create the exchange.
     2. `autodesk.fdx:contract.revitViewGeometry-1.0.0`, holding the data regarding the exchange contract - in this case, it's the name and ID of the view within the source file used to create the exchange.